Slack

 ## Why use the integration for Slack

 Slack is where your team already communicates.
-Connecting it to Cortex brings your service ownership, standards, and alerts into the same place, so you spend less time switching tools and more time getting work done.
+Connecting it to Cortex brings your ownership, standards, and alerts into the same place, so you spend less time switching tools.

 With the Slack integration, you can:

-* **Reach the right team faster**.
-Slack channels appear in the 'Owners' block on entity details pages, so you always know where to go when coordinating on a project or responding to an incident.
+* **Reach the right team faster.** Slack channels appear in the **Communications** block on entity details pages, so you always know where to go when you're coordinating work or responding to an incident.

 ## Configuring Slack